 Make a Driftwood Garland

 I love everything coastal.
 My blue bead garland is fine, but I really had been looking for something a little different.
 At the same time I have been trying to clean out all of my craft supplies.
 I came across my big boxes of driftwood which sparked an idea!
 A driftwood garland!
+You can see more of my crafts and creations here.

 While collecting, I try and knock as much sand off as I possibly can.
 When I get to Florida, I lay my driftwood out on the patio and soak it down with the hose.
 I turn over the pieces and wash it down again before leaving it out in the sun to dry.